ananthvk/grid/README.md

 # grid

-A collection of many small projects, games and simulations which use 2D grids.
+A collection of many small projects, games and simulations which uses 2D grids.

 ## Building